dawidbros1/forum/README.md

 ## Features
 1. Management of threads for admin
-2. Management of topics, posts and comments
+2. Management of topics, posts and comments for users
-3.
+3. Commands to generate content

 ## Installation Instructions
 1. Run `git clone https://github.com/dawidbros1/symfony-forum.git` and next `cd symfony-forum`